10 Tax Credit Transfer Lessons from 2024: a Letter from Reunion

 Dear Reunion clients and partners,

 We have ambitious plans for 2025.
-We will double our headcount, with the goal of becoming one of the most exciting workplaces for clean energy finance professionals.
-We plan to aggressively grow our core tax credit transfer business and, in parallel, launch several new products aimed at improving the tax credit transfer process.
-Next up is a software platform that we will announce later this month — stay tuned!
+We will double our headcount, driven by growth in our core tax credit transfer business.
+In parallel, we will launch several new products aimed at improving the tax credit transfer process.
+Next up is a software product that we will announce later this month - stay tuned!

 While policy uncertainty has been in the headlines, we recently conducted a tax credit buyer survey and the vast majority of our clients have not changed their tax credit purchase plans for 2025.
 We’ll share more data from our survey, along with updated pricing charts, in February.